donewiththedollar/directionalscalper/README.md

 ### Starting the bot
 * Hedge mode is recommended, but you can of course use the other modes as well.
 Low lot size is recommended.
 > python3 bot.py --mode hedge --symbol GALAUSDT --iqty 1 --tg off --config config.json --avoidfees on
-* Starting the bot in violent mode is not recommended, but ensures violent profit taking while putting you at risk of liquidation dependin on your wallet_exposure and violent_multiplier
+* Starting the bot in violent mode is not recommended, but ensures violent profit taking while putting you at risk of liquidation depending on your wallet_exposure and violent_multiplier
 > python3 bot.py --mode violent --symbol OPUSDT --iqty 0.1 --tg off --config config.json --avoidfees on

 * Starting the bot in debug mode for inverse perpetuals BTCUSD
 * Inverse is currently short only, used as a hedge against your BTC balance, to accumulate BTC with no risk, no losses
 > python3 bot_inverse_debugmode.py --mode inverse --symbol BTCUSD --iqty 1 --tg off

+### Modes
+* --mode [hedge, aggressive, violent, long, short, longbias, btclinear-long, btclinear-short]
+> Some (most) modes are in development, hedge mode is the recommended mode that has proven to be profitable and allows you to control your risk accordingly.

 ### Parameters
 > --avoidfees [on, off]
-* only use one or the other [avoidfees, or deleverage]
 > --deleverage [on, off]
-* --mode [hedge, long, short, presistent, longbias, btclinear-long, btclinear-short
-> Some modes are in development, hedge mode is the recommended mode that has proven to be profitable and allows you to control your risk accordingly.
+* only use one or the other [avoidfees, or deleverage], deleverage is incremental TP, while avoidfees is incremental TP including the taker fees.

 ### Docker
 To run the bot inside docker container use the following command:
 > docker-compose run directional-scalper python3 bot.py --mode hedge --symbol GALAUSDT --iqty 1 --tg off

-* There are five modes:
+* There are six working modes:
-> long, short, hedge, persistent, inverse, violent
+> long, short, hedge, aggressive, inverse, violent
 * To do:
 > Instance manager
+> Auto calculation for violent parameters (violent_multiplier and wallet_exposure are key)
+> Auto calculation for lot size so the user does not have to determine size
+> Refactor so the main bot is not thousands of lines of code :)

 ### Donations